 How do you achieve a lawn which is dense in both aesthetic appeal and substance?
 The answer is overseeding – the practice of sowing additional seed over existing grass to bolster and restore your lawn.

 Overseeding is necessary since, over time, the individual grass blades on your lawn weaken and perish with age, thus making it more vulnerable to disease, insects and weeds.
 Areas in your yard which are harmed by anything from extreme temperatures to heavy foot traffic also benefit from overseeding.
 It helps re-establish a lawn’s strong foundation, and progressively improves the overall health and appearance.

 Affected patches of the lawn should be well raked prior to overseeding, in order to remove dead grass and loosen the soil.
 This promotes the new seed’s growth by providing additional aeration and drainage for water.

 Once the lawn is prepared, the seed should be applied as evenly as possible and stamped into contact with the soil.
 If your soil is thin, you may want to add some new soil to the area.
 Remember not to leave exposed seed on top of the soil since it can be washed away in a heavy rainfall or watering, blown away by the wind or eaten by your friendly neighborhood bird population who will thank you for the tasty snack.

-For best results, contact your local Weed Man professional.
+For best results, contact your Weed Man Bergen County, NJ professional.
 Our technicians are trained to aerate and overseed at the right time of the season, giving you the most bang for your buck and the best looking lawn in the neighborhood.